-Best examples of Outliers are Gladwell’s very own books, which defy all logic to be the bestsellers.
+Best examples of Outliers are Gladwell’s very own books, which defies all logic to be the best sellers.
 They hardly tell anything but yet they are so engaging that you end up reading them from front to back.
-Individual chapters are independent entities that you would have to struggle to find the common link, and all of them are so heavily inclined in America that you wonder is he selling high on the mania that the rest of the world has for that country.
-People in our part of world typically will not associate with the cases mentioned in the book, and the data may actually make us laugh for we are hardly used to looking at situations with so much of data but then Gladwell thrives in the analysis of disjointed data, in finding patterns where others see none.
+Individual chapters are independent entities that you would have to struggle to find the common link.
+And all of them are so heavily inclined to America that you wonder Is he selling high on the mania that the rest of the world has for that country.
+People in our part of the world typically will not associate with the cases mentioned in the book.
+And the data may actually make us laugh.
+For we are hardly used to looking at situations with so much of data.
+But then Gladwell thrives in the analysis of disjointed data, in finding patterns where others see none.

-In this book, author has set out to explore success – or successful men to be precise, more often than not in America.
-In each chapter he takes a different field and drives home a point on secret behind successful people that is a strange combination of the time of their birth, their ethnicity, their education, their attitude, their skills given that they all have talent and they all work hard to be successful.
-Basically what he is trying to say is that of the many people who are talented and hard working, the few who succeed are the ones who are supported by the environment around them and who are lucky enough to be born at the right time and at right place.
+In this book, the author has set out to explore success – or successful men to be precise, more often than not in America.
+In each chapter, he takes a different field and drives home a point on the secret behind successful people.
+That is a strange combination of the time of their birth, their ethnicity, their education, their attitude, their skills gave that they all have talent and they all work hard to be successful.
+Basically what he is trying to say is that of the many people who are talented and hard-working, the few who succeed are the ones who are supported by the environment around them.
+And who are lucky enough to be born at the right time and at the right place.

-He ends the book with his own story, of his Jamaican mother and her family history in Jamaica.
-How she got the privilege of education, that led her to marry his father and how the genes that came from there made him what he is today.
+The author of Outliers ends the book with his own story.
+Of his Jamaican mother and her family history in Jamaica.
+How she got the privilege of education, that led her to marry his father.
+And how the genes that came from there made him what he is today.
 I loved his own story, I think I always like it when the author makes himself the part of the story he is telling.

-To my very Indian mind, he is saying you do your karma that is hard work, be grateful for the opportunities that come your way and take them and acknowledge the role of divine that comes in the form of where and when you are born and then meets you at every step when you take a step.
+To my very Indian mind, he is saying you do your karma that is hard work.
+Be grateful for the opportunities that come your way.
+Take them and acknowledge the role of the divine that comes in the form of where and when you are born.
+And then meets you at every step when you take a step.
 As always, the book is extremely engaging to read and holds your attention with its diverse and revealing stories.